Chiro/Physio WHICH should you choose?

-One friend will tell you that chiropractors are best, while another will say that physiotherapists are the best.
-This advice, however well meaning, can be very confusing when you are suffering from low back or neck pain, headaches or aching joints and want to get the best treatment.
+One friend will tell you that chiros are best, while another will say that physios are the best.
+This advice, however well meaning, can be very confusing.
+When you are suffering from low back or neck pain, headaches or aching joints you want to find out which one will suit you best.

-In this blog we will outline the similarities and differences between the two professions when it comes to spinal problems.
-Once you have a broad understanding of these professions you can then decide which one is the most appropriate for you.
+In this blog we will outline both the similarities and differences between the two professions when it comes to spinal problems.
+Once you have a broad understanding of these professions you can then decide which one is may be most appropriate for your treatment.

 Chiropractic care’s primary aim is the removal and prevention of musculoskeletal-related problems.
-They achieve this by restoring normal functional movement to the spine and strengthening the surrounding structures.
-This will lead to improved muscle and nervous system function and contribute toward long-term health and well-being.
+They focus on restoring normal functional movement to the spine and strengthening the surrounding structures.

 As you can see their goals are essentially the same.